aspose-words/Aspose.Words-Documentation/net/faq/_index.md

 Just two lines of code.

-The following code example shows how to print a document in two ways:
+The following code example demonstrates how to print a document in two ways:

 {{< highlight csharp >}}
 Document doc = new Document(MyDir + "PrintMe.docx");